Jefer1026/Crud/README.md

 This project is licensed under the MIT License.

 Contact
-If you have any questions or suggestions related to this project, please contact the development team via email: jog1026@hotmail.com.
+If you have any questions or suggestions related to this project, please contact me via email: jog1026@hotmail.com.